Tennessee Supreme Court Rule 7, Sections 10.04 and 10.07 – Supervised Practice and Practice Pending Admission

 Applicants who change jobs or supervisors must submit an application to re-register under 10.04 or 10.07 and pay the fee3 of $25.
 The form can be found at the bottom of this page.

-3 The TBLE does not accept credit cards for Practice Pending Admission Registration Applications.
+3. The registration fee must be paid by check or cash for practice pending admission; credit card payments are not available for registration at this time.
 Please be sure to clearly mark your name and NCBE number on the check or money order; you may pay in cash in person.